AriFordsham/GHCWiki/commentary/packages/ghc-packages-proposal.md

 This page summarises our current proposal for packages in GHC.
-See also [an extended proposal](ghc-package-namespaces) to make namespaces first-class.
+(See also [an extended proposal](ghc-package-namespaces) to make namespaces first-class, and [a proposal](package-mounting) for package mounting.
+The three proposals are mutually exclusive.)

 ## The problem